Genesis has a lot of criticism thrown at it, but does the creation story fail scientific study?

 And there was evening, and there was morning–the first day.”

-We have got no reason to doubt that it means more than one day.
+We have no reason to doubt that it means more than one day.

 It is so specific: evening, morning, the first day.

-This is what changed me from a fuzzy belief of evolution and creation somehow sitting uncomfortably together, the very specific 24 hours.
+The very specific 24 hours changed me from a fuzzy belief of evolution and creation which sat very uncomfortably together, to a firm belief in the Genesis account.

 If we believe that God could produce something from nothing and we believe that he could do that one day at a time, does Genesis fail scientific study because some can’t cope with that scenario?